TYLPHE/hb-capstone/README.md

 I managed to scrape data from Steam API overnight.
 I used the top 50 results to seed the database with no issue.
 However, when I tried to seed all 6500 games, I ran into some issues of some data that were duplicates and some data that had Null values.
 I worked on cleaning the scraped data.

 I created a 'Browse Games' page that should eventually have search functionality to add to the user's library.
 Thankfully the database works!
 I will continue to hash out more of the game store and try to add it to the user's library to review.

+### 5/11
+Before adding the functionality of adding a game to a user's library, I'm creating the library page and the game's review page.